openownership/bods-dev-handbook/json_schema_version_updates.md

 ## Migrating the data

-Changes to JSON Schema which are not backwards-compatible may mean that BODS data which conforms to an old version of the BODS schema is no longer valid.
+Updating the BODS schema to use a later version of JSON Schema may mean that BODS data which conforms to the old version of the BODS schema is no longer conformant; in this case, the BODS schema update is non-backwards-compatible.
 It is advisable to couple any non-backwards-compatible JSON Schema updates with a version update to BODS as a whole, so that published data does not need to be migrated to remain valid.

 Data used for examples and testing will need to be migrated to the new version.